-Dispute resolution-the courts and arbitration
+Dispute resolution - the courts, arbitration and mediation

 Few people enjoy having to resort to the courts to enforce their rights.
 In addition to the usual problems associated with this process (legal costs, time, difficulties in enforcement, etc.), the judiciary and the legal system in general have a reputation for variable standards, leading to unpredictable results.
 However, in some cases initiating legal proceedings to defend one's rights is unavoidable or important for various reasons, for instance, to avoid setting precedents (e.g., in employee dismissal cases) or damage to reputation (e.g., charges of causing environmental damage) or to recover debts.

-It also should be noted that during the past few years, certain reforms were introduced for the modernization of the judicial system.
+It also should be noted that, during the past few years, certain reforms were introduced for the modernization of the judicial system.
 New courts have been established, including regional appellate courts.
 The method for selecting judges has been revised, through the introduction of requiring multi-phase exams for new judges and long-term training courses.
-Moreover, the number of judges has doubled with the addition of 235 new judges during the last several years (according to http:// www.judicialcouncil.gov.az/mehkeme\ve\huquq. php), and more judges are expected to join in the coming years, as currently 124 candidates are pursuing long-term training courses; new positions for judges' assistants have been created; the number of court administration staff has increased by up to 60%; and the access of parties to the courts has significantly improved.
+Moreover, the number of judges has increased to 569 during the past year (according to https://courts.gov.az/en/main/judges), and more judges are expected to join in the coming years, as the total number of judges is to increase by a further 200 based on a recent Presidential Decree.